sanja911/The-Stanley-Parable-UA-mod/README.md

 # The-Stanley-Parable-UA-mod
-Ukrainian voice and other correction to The Stanley Parable game
+Ukrainian voice and other corrections to The Stanley Parable game